Last updated on September 16, 2021 at 14:56

 1. Leukoplakia and erythroplakia

-Leukoplakias are unbrushable white lesions, while the erythoplakias are red.
+Leukoplakia is an unbrushable white lesion, while the erythoplakias are fiery red.
 They are associated with increased risk of cancer and have normally no symptoms.
 The risk factors for leuko- and erythroplakias are smoking, chewing tobacco and excessive alcohol intake.

 The risks of progression into invasive squamous cell carcinoma is 3-25 % with leukoplakia, and more than 50 % with erythroplakia.
-Erythroplakia carries also a higher risk of carrying dysplasia or in situ carcinoma.
+It’s important to distinguish them from benign oral lesions like oral candidiasis.

 2. Squamous cell carcinoma